Problem Types

 Supported Problems

-• EmptyProblem: Used to construct an abstraction of a dynamical system without solving a control problem.
+• AlternatingSimulationProblem: Used to construct a sound abstraction of a dynamical system without solving a control problem.

 • OptimalControlProblem: A reach-avoid optimal control problem defined over a finite time horizon, supporting state and transition costs.